voxel51/fiftyone-teams-app-deploy/docker/docs/upgrading.md

 > 2.0 or beyond.
 >
 > The license file contains all of the Auth0 configuration that was
-> previously provided through kubernetes secrets; you may remove those secrets
+> previously provided through environment variables.
+You may remove those secrets
 > from your `.env` and from any secrets created outside of the Voxel51
 > install process.